What to Wear to a Conference (Men)

 3. Can you wear jeans to a conference?

-An aircraft outfit can be made up of dark jeans or casual trousers, as well as a sweater or blouse.
+An aircraft outfit can be made up of dark jeans or casual trousers, as well as a sweater over a shirt or blouse.
 It is always a good idea to maintain a polished and professional appearance, even if you are not attending conference events.
 You never know who you will meet in the elevator or coffee shop.

 Comments (0)